-4.12 Fair Value Hedge
+4.11 Fair Value Hedge

-The Group applies a model of fair value hedging against interest rate risk to a part of the portfolio of financial assets or financial liabilities.
+The Bank applies a model of fair value hedging against interest rate risk to a part of the portfolio of financial assets or financial liabilities.
 The hedge accounting implemented is to ensure an appropriate recognition of the net profit/loss on the interest rate management which is a part of the risk management process.
-Within the interest rate management, the Group enters into derivative instruments to minimise the interest rate gap.
+Within the interest rate management, the Bank enters into derivative instruments contracts to minimise the interest rate gap.

-The instruments entered into, such as Interest Rates Swaps (IRS), are designated as instruments hedging the fair value of portfolios of specific assets or liabilities of a fixed interest rate.
+These derivative instruments, such as Interest Rates Swaps (IRS), are designated as instruments hedging the fair value of portfolios of specific assets or liabilities of a fixed interest rate.

 The risk hedged is the interest rate risk, and in particular, changes in the fair value of assets and liabilities bearing a fixed interest rate due to changes in a specific reference rate.
-The designated interest rate will be binding for the hedging instrument, thanks to which any fair value changes of the hedged item on account of credit risk that is inherent to the hedging instrument, will be excluded from the risk hedged.
+The designated interest rate will be applied to the hedging instrument, thanks to which any fair value changes of the hedged item on account of credit risk that is inherent to the hedging instrument, will be excluded from the risk hedged.

-The hedging instruments are basic interest rate swap transactions made at the market rate, prevailing at a given moment, with a counterparty that is external from the Group's perspective.
+The hedging instruments are basic interest rate swap transactions made at the market rate, prevailing at a given moment, with a counterparty that is an external entity from the Bank's perspective.